 Station small goals (2 yards wide) in each corner of the area facing in towards the field of play with no goalkeepers.
 Play a 4 v 4 or a 6 v 6.
 The teams must try to keep possession and dribble the ball through the cones in order to score.

-4 Players with one ball can only be outside the square of cones.
-1 player is only allowed inside the area.
-The players on the outside have to pass the ball through the square.
-To score a goal.
+Four players with one ball can only be outside the square of cones.
+Only one defender is allowed inside the square.
+The players on the outside have to pass the ball through the square to score a goal.
 The ball must remain on the floor.
 The player in the middle tries to intercept the ball.
+Players should move the ball around at speed to move the defender out of position and create pass to pass across the square.

 Four players are placed in a grid next to another four players.
 As soon as the ball is given to one group of four a player from the opposite four must enter the grid too win the ball back.
 Once the ball is won the defender plays the ball back into their own grid and the roles are reversed.